Our evolving connection with food and how to visualize it in commercial advertising

 Spotlight on: Eating local

-In 2018, research from Gallup revealed that almost three in (73%) Americans say they try to include locally grown food in their regular diets, with interest in locally grown food rising from previous years.
+In 2018, research from Gallup revealed that almost three in four (73%) Americans say they try to include locally grown food in their regular diets, with interest in locally grown food rising from previous years.
 Amid the pandemic and its aftermath, the demand for local food made headlines; this year, as inflation led to soaring grocery store prices, people turned to local farms for more affordable choices, without needing to pay extra for shipping, fuel, and fertilizer.
 In Chicago, one farmer’s market had to double their urban farm orders to meet the demand this summer.

 Of course, this movement also ties back to increased interest in regenerative/urban agriculture.
-Photographing this theme can be as as documenting your backyard garden or visiting one nearby.
-“As awareness grows, more people look to grow their own food—or at least make an effort to visit farmers’ markets,” the 500px team says.
+Photographing this theme can be as simple as documenting your garden or visiting one nearby.
+“As awareness grows, more people look to grow their own food—or at least make an to visit farmers’ markets,” the 500px team says.
 “Growing food has connected people not only with their communities but also the planet, providing a deeper understanding of food production and care.
-People in cities are also participating by growing on their balconies or renting garden space on rooftops of their condos.”
+People in cities are also participating by growing on their balconies or renting garden on rooftops of their condos.”

 Spotlight on: Celebrating culture through food